Here are answers to some common questions.

 |Final check for any typos, consistency, errors in type.||PDF, Word ('proofs')||Proofreading|

-If you’re a multi-language author (“English as a Foreign Language” or EFL writer), you may want to opt for Level 2 intensive copyediting, to make sure that you are also following the logical structure required by English writing.
+If you’re a multi-language author (“English as a foreign language” or EFL writer), you may want to opt for Level 2 intensive copyediting (some call this “line editing”) to make sure that you are also following the logical structure required by English writing.

 Read more: What do you need?
 Copyediting vs. proofreading to understand the differences between those two services.